(623) 500-6650 – Hire a Phoenix Arizona Bankruptcy Lawyer Today

 Other chapters of the bankruptcy code are briefly described below.
 However, it is important to understand that these are less common due to their strict eligibility requirements and usually do not apply to most consumer bankruptcy filings.

-Chapter 11 Bankruptcy – Also known as “Reorganization” bankruptcy, Chapter 11 is commonly used by commercial enterprises to repay creditors while continuing normal business operations.
+Chapter 11 Bankruptcy ??
+Also known as ??eorganization??bankruptcy, Chapter 11 is commonly used by commercial enterprises to repay creditors while continuing normal business operations.
 Under Chapter 11, a business files a plan of reorganization that allows repayment of some obligations, discharge of some debts, and the termination of certain contracts or leases.
 The goal is to reorganize the business, allowing return to profitability.

-Chapter 15 Bankruptcy – Chapter 15 of the Bankruptcy Code provides a mechanism for dealing with something called “cross-border insolvency,” when a debtor is subject to the laws of another country in addition to the laws of the United States.
+Chapter 15 Bankruptcy ??
+Chapter 15 of the Bankruptcy Code provides a mechanism for dealing with something called ??ross-border insolvency,??when a debtor is subject to the laws of another country in addition to the laws of the United States.

 Why File Bankruptcy?